Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/A01_Documentation.md

 -   [Slurm version 22.05.10, on the system at the time of the course](https://slurm.schedmd.com/archive/slurm-22.05.10/)

--   [HPE Cray Programming Environment web documentation](https://cpe.ext.hpe.com/docs/) has only become available in May 2023 and is a work-in-progress.
+-   [HPE Cray Programming Environment web documentation](https://cpe.ext.hpe.com/docs/) has only become available in May 2023 but is fairly complete by now.
 It does contain a lot of HTML-processed man pages in an easier-to-browse format than the man pages on the system.

     The presentations on debugging and profiling tools referred a lot to pages that can be found on this web site.